Strathspey (dance)

 A strathspey (/stræθˈspeɪ/) is a type of dance tune in 4/4 time, featuring dotted rhythms (both long-short and short-long "Scotch snaps"), which in traditional playing are generally somewhat exaggerated rhythmically.
 Examples of strathspeys are the songs "The Bonnie Banks o' Loch Lomond" and "Coming Through the Rye" (which is based on an older tune called "The Miller's Daughter").

 Strathspeys may be played anywhere from 108 beats per minute for Highland dance up to 160 beats per minute for step dance.
 Traditionally, a strathspey will be followed by a reel, which is in 2/2 with even eighth-notes, as a release of the rhythmic tension created during the strathspey.

 It has been hypothesized that strathspeys mimic the rhythms of Scottish Gaelic song.
 Among traditional musicians, strathspeys are occasionally transmitted as canntaireachd, a style of singing in which various syllables are used to vocalize traditional bagpipe embellishments.

 The dance is named after the Strathspey region of Scotland, in Moray and Badenoch and Strathspey.
 Strathspey refers both to the type of tune and to the type of dance usually done to it (although strathspeys are also frequently danced to pastoral airs played at the same tempo; an example of which would be the dance Autumn in Appin, danced to the tune "The Hills of Lorne").
 The strathspey is one of the dance types in Scottish country dancing.
+According to William Lamb on the Bagpipe News website, the first mention of the word "Strathspey" in connection with a specific type of dance is the anonymous Menzies manuscript dated to 1749.
 A Scottish country dance will typically consist of equal numbers of strathspeys, jigs and reels.
 The strathspey step is a slower and more stately version of the skip-change step used for jigs and reels.
 The strathspey also forms part of the musical format for competing pipe bands.
 Modern high grade pipe bands are required to play a march, a strathspey and a reel for competition purposes.